DasStilleKind/School-Web/README.md

 # School-Web

-im just posting my websites here for me and my frinds to use in school so ols dont mind us... ty
+im just posting my websites here for me and my frinds to use in school so pls dont mind us...

+ty